servo/servo/tests/wpt/web-platform-tests/docs/_running-tests/index.md

     ./wpt run --binary ~/local/firefox/firefox firefox dom/historical.html

-For details on the supported products and a large number of other options for customising the test run:
+`./wpt run --help` lists the supported products.

-    ./wpt run --help
+For details on the supported products and a large number of other options for customising the test run, see `./wpt run --help`.

 Additional browser-specific documentation: